QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 Intuit's pipeline has no failure notifications

-The only error you reliably see is “Your email isn't set up for receipt forwarding.”
-Everything else — HEIC, encrypted PDF, 46 KB floor, filename with special characters, OCR timeout, Processing backlog — fails silently.
-You are debugging a pipeline with no logs.
+The most common visible error is “Your email isn't set up for receipt forwarding.”
+Other issues — unsupported image formats, encrypted PDF, 46 KB floor, filename problems, OCR timeout, Processing backlog — may provide little diagnostic detail.
+You are debugging a pipeline with limited logs.

 Outlook MIME handling is inconsistent across versions